Vincent (1982 film)

-Vincent is a 1982 American stop motion short horror film written, designed and directed by Tim Burton, and produced by Rick Heinrichs.
-There is currently no individual release of the film except for a few bootleg releases.
-It can be found on the 2008 Special Edition and Collector's Edition DVDs of The Nightmare Before Christmas as a bonus feature and on the Cinema16 DVD American Short Films.
+Vincent is a 1982 American gothic stop-motion animated short film written, designed and directed by Tim Burton, and produced by Rick Heinrichs.

 The film is narrated by actor Vincent Price, a lifelong idol of and inspiration for Burton.
 From this relationship, Price would go on to appear in Burton's Edward Scissorhands.
 Vincent Price later said that Vincent was "the most gratifying thing that ever happened.
-It was immortality — better than a star on Hollywood Boulevard".
+It was immortality — better than a star on Hollywood Boulevard."

+There is currently no individual release of the film except for a few bootleg releases.
+It can be found on the 2008 Special Edition and Collector's Edition DVDs of The Nightmare Before Christmas as a bonus feature and on the Cinema16 DVD American Short Films.

 Plot

-Vincent is the poetry story of a 7-year-old boy, Vincent Malloy, who pretends to be like the actor Vincent Price (who narrates the film).
+Vincent is the story, told in rhyming verse, of a 7-year-old boy, Vincent Malloy, who pretends to be like the actor Vincent Price (who narrates the film).
 He does experiments on his dog Abercrombie in order to create a horrible ravenous zombie dog.
-He is obsessed with the tales of Edgar Allan Poe, and it is his detachment from reality when reading them that leads to his delusions that he is in fact a tortured artist and mad scientist, deprived of the woman he loves, mirroring certain parts of Poe's "The Raven".
+He is obsessed with the tales of Edgar Allan Poe, and it is his detachment from reality when reading them that leads to him seeing himself as a tortured artist and mad scientist, deprived of the woman he loves, mirroring certain parts of Poe's "The Raven".
+His mother dismisses his delusions and tells him to go outside and have "some real fun", to no avail.
 The film ends with Vincent feeling terrified of being tortured by the going-ons of his make-believe world, quoting "The Raven" as he falls to the floor in frailty, believing himself to be dead.